Vivacity5X/Music-Playlist-Spring-Boot-App/README.md

 Email: chaitanykhandare789@gmail.com

 ## License
 This project is provided for educational purposes.
-See the LICENSE file in the repository for details.